Cravath, Swaine & Moore LLP logo

 William Fogg

-William V. Fogg is a partner in Cravath’s Corporate Department and serves as Co-Head of the Firm’s Financing Practice.
+William V. Fogg is Co‑Head of Cravath's Capital Markets Practice for North America.
 His practice focuses on representing companies and major investment banks in public and private capital markets transactions, as well as on corporate governance, general corporate and disclosure matters.
 The Financial Times featured Mr. Fogg’s work on behalf of Cincinnati Bell in converting its data center business into a “first-of-its-kind” REIT and its subsequent carve-out IPO of CyrusOne as one of the most innovative deals of the year in its U.S. Innovative Lawyers 2013 special report.